-- 1. Future Professionals must wear all black. - 2.
-A minimal print in clothing is acceptable if it is a black. - 3.
+- 1. Future Professionals must wear all black and Gray.. - 2.
+Print or Logo's can not be larger than 2 inches by 2 inches. - 3.
 Clothing should be professional and clean. - 4.
 Shoes should be professional, practical, and comfortable. - 5.
 Hair should be styled prior to arriving at the school. - 6.
 Any cosmetics should be applied prior to arriving at the school. - 7.
 The following is a list of acceptable dress: - a.
-Jeans or clothing made of jean material if they are black in color.
+Jeans or clothing made of jean material if they are black or gray in color.
 Any rips or tears must fall below the fingertips, when standing up. - b.
 Sweatshirts, printed T-shirts, hooded sweatshirts and/or jackets with the Paul Mitchell logo or the school logo may be worn. - c.
 Stylish hats, scarves, and stylish head wraps. - d.
 Bermuda shorts and/or skirts that fall below the fingertips.